 The keeshond (pronounced "kayz-hawnd," plural "keeshonden") is a medium-sized companion breed that historically served as watch dogs on barges in Holland.
-Keeshonden are well-tempered dogs who get along well in family situations and are easily trained.
+Keeshonden are well-tempered pups who get along well in family situations and are easily trained.
 The breed has a thick gray, cream, and black double coat with distinctive spectacle markings around the eyes.
 Keeshonden will require regular grooming to maintain their appearance and regular exercise to match their active temperament.
-According to the American Kennel Club (AKC), the keeshond ranks 95 out of 197 in terms of breed popularity.
-Nowadays, less keeshond litters are born annually, so it is more difficult to find them from a reputable source.

 The keeshond is a striking medium-sized dog with upright ears and a thick double coat in gray, black, and cream.
-"They should have a full coat that is harsh on the outer hairs and softer on the undercoat," keeshond breeder and AKC breeder of merit Kristen Dowd says.
-Their double coat is thick like a lion's mane around the neck, closer fitting around the body, and shorter at the head, legs, and feet.
+"They should have a full coat that is harsh on the outer hairs and softer on the undercoat," says Kristen Dowd, keeshond breeder and AKC breeder of merit.
+This double coat is thick like a lion's mane around the neck, closer fitting around the body, and shorter at the head, legs, and feet.
 They have richly plumed tails that curl flat against their bodies.
 Their full coats will require regular maintenance.

 Keeshonden typically have dark brown eyes and distinctive spectacles—dark line markings slanting from the outer corner of each eye that make it look as if they're wearing glasses.
-These features give them an alert and intelligent expression.
-Some have also called their expressions fox-like because of their head shape, almond eye shape, and oblique eye placement.
+These features give them an alert and intelligent expression; some have also called their expressions "fox-like" because of their head shape, almond eyes, and oblique eye placement.

 Keeshonden are well-tempered dogs with lots of personality.
 "They are silly, inquisitive, and very affectionate and attached to their people," Dowd says.

 Keeshonden are an active breed.
-Plan for regular walks with your Keeshond if she doesn't have access to a fenced-in yard to run around in.
+Plan for regular walks with your keeshond, especially if he doesn't have access to a fenced-in yard to run around in.
 "Keeshonden have a moderate exercise requirement and can usually get by with one to two walks per day," says Alicen Tracey, DVM at Den Herder Veterinary Hospital in Waterloo, Iowa, and a member of the Daily Paws Advisory Board.

-The typical lifespan of a keeshond is between 12 and 15 years old.
+The typical lifespan of a keeshond is between 12–15 years.
 "There are some health issues in the breed, so always seek out a reputable breeder that does pre-breeding health screenings and can provide you with the documentation of normal results," Dowd says.
 Don't be afraid to ask questions of the breeder.

 According to Tracey, the keeshond breed is particularly prone to hyperparathyroidism, ventricular septal defect, and Alopecia X.